Online meeting has already occurred. Look out for

-2 hours followed by wine reception
+2 hours followed by online networking break

 Following the case study discussion, participants will be able to network with immigration colleagues.
-A sample of wines, cheeses and charcuterie will be provided.

 CASE STUDY FACT PATTERN

 Antonio Molano is a thoroughbred horse jockey with over 15 years of horse racing experience.
 His resume encompasses over 3,000 horse race wins and over 10,000 finishes in the top 3.
 His overall career earnings are above $250 million USD and he is currently ranked in the top 5 of the 2020 North American Thoroughbred Racing Jockeys by Equibase.

 Some of Mr. Molano’s most important wins include the Ketucky Derby and the Preakness Stakes, both part of the United States Triple Crown of Thoroughbred Racing.
 In addition to these, he has led horses to victory at some of the most prestigious thoroughbred horse races in the United States, Canada, the United Kingdom and the United Arab Emirates.
 Mr. Molano has earned horse racing’s biggest award twice, the Eclipse Award for Outstanding Jockey, and in 2018 he was inducted into the National Museum of Racing and Hall of Fame.